turn resolutions into results

-For ages, new year's resolutions have been made by millions, aspiring to be better or make positive changes in the new year to come.
+For ages, millions of people have made new year's resolutions, aspiring to be better or make positive changes in the new year.

 "Yesterday, everybody smoked his last cigar, took his last drink, and swore his last oath," he wrote on 1 January 1863.
 "Today, we are a pious and exemplary community.
 Thirty days from now, we shall have cast our reformation to the winds and gone to cutting our ancient shortcomings considerably shorter than ever.
 We shall also reflect pleasantly upon how we did the same old thing last year about this time."

-Although many of us set goals or new year's resolutions, unfortunately, many fail to stick to them.
-However, if we change our attitude and game plan, we might be able to push through and reach them.
+Although many of us set goals or new year's resolutions, we often fail to stick to them.
+However, we can push through and reach our goals if we change our game plan.

-Here's how to stick to your new year's resolutions and achieve them
+7 ways to achieve your new year's resolutions

 S - Specific - be very clear on what you want to achieve.
 I.e., instead of "I want to save money," say, "I want to save $2000 by the end of August."